amperser/proselint/README.md

 ### Usage

-Suppose you had a document `text.md` with the following text:
+Suppose you have a document `text.md` with the following text:

 ```
 John is very unique.